celesteOS/os-installer/README.md

 sudo meson install -C build
 ```

-To try OS-Installer, without modifying any system settings, run it in debug mode with
+To try OS-Installer, without modifying any system settings, run it in test mode with `os-installer -t`.
-`os-installer -d`.
+Running in GNOME Builder uses the demo mode (`os-installer -d`) and shows test dummy disks.
 Uninstall with `sudo ninja -C build uninstall `

 # Distributions